fusionbox/dinero/README.md

 import dinero

 dinero.configure({
+    'auth.net': { # the name for this gateway
-    'default': { # the default gateway
+        'default': True, # the default gateway
         'type': 'dinero.gateways.AuthorizeNet' # the gateway path
         # ... gateway-specific configuration
     }})